dotburo/form-digger/README.md

 ### data-min-length="number"
 Minimum number of characters from which server requests will be made.

-## Paginator options:
+## Paginator options
 ### elements
 HTML elements in which to render the pagination menu.
 Default: `[]`
 ### responseKeys
-Map of key names of the server response properties required for the page calculation.
-Works with the default Laravel keys.
+Map of key names of the server response properties required for the pages calculation.
+Works with the default Laravel pagination properties.
 Default:
 ```
 {
     current: 'current_page',